 - Unity: Your paragraph must have a single complete thought that should also be observed in all its sentences.

 - Order: It refers to the method you structure your supporting sentences.
 As per your requirement, you may follow the order of importance or chronological order.
-However, your end goal should be making your paragraph easy to read.
+However, your end goal should be to make your paragraph easy to read.

 - Coherence: It is the quality that makes your paragraph easy to understand.
 Sentences within your paragraph must be connected and work together as a whole.